 With a great passion for animal welfare and conservation of nature, Jai knew that she wanted to study Biological Sciences when she first came to UC, and carry on to master’s study in Ecology.
 After both of her parents fell unwell however, she became inspired to study further into Health Sciences.

 ‘Nursing appeared to be the right path to me in order to understand my parents’ conditions,’ she says.
-‘Both my parents are all well now, but the experience motivated me to change my career path to become a registered nurse.
+‘Both my parents are all well now, but they were both unwell before and the circumstances motivated me to change my career path to become a registered nurse.
 I truly enjoyed studying at UC, so I continued to study a Master of Health Sciences at UC without any doubts.’